LuCEresearchlab/vscode-jshell/README.md

 ## Features

 - Adds "JShell" terminal profile which uses the `jshell` available in `$PATH`
+- Automatically sets the classpath to the contents of the `.vscode/class-path.jsh` file (new-line separated entries)
 - Automatically loads the `.vscode/init.jsh` file, if found in the current workspace
 - JShell configuration in VSCode settings